The FAST simulation

 This material is based upon work supported by the National Science

-Foundation under Grant No. 0615352 and the Department of Energy as well
+Foundation under Grants No. 0541416 and0615352, the Department of

 as gifts from Bluespec, Intel, IBM, Freescale, and Xilinx.